All Episodes

 I have not.

-All right, that's Senator Diane Feinstein.
+All right, that's Senator Dianne Feinstein.

-A year later now, Trump, Russia collusion, and we've got no evidence.
+A year later now, Trump-Russia collusion, and we've got no evidence.

-We have stunning new revelations in these developing scandals surrounding Hillary Clinton and a new report about a fusion GPS official meeting with the Russian lawyer before and after her sit down with Donald Trump Jr.
+We have stunning new revelations in these developing scandals surrounding Hillary Clinton and a new report about a fusion GPS official meeting with the Russian lawyer before and after her sit-down with Donald Trump Jr.

 That sounds like a setup to me.

-I don't know where you want to start, but let's start with this the fact the admission that the primary election was actually rigged and Donald Trump was right, and I see everybody in the Democratic Party say, Oh, that's not a big deal.
+I don't know where you want to start, but let's start with this, the fact, the admission that the primary election was actually rigged and Donald Trump was right.

 Oh, well, why go over something like that?

-And I'm thinking you rig an election, you take over the DNC, you have a private deal with the DC, you have all of the superdelegates lined up, you have the Bernie campaign couldn't win for losing, people disenfranchised.
+And I'm thinking you rig an election, you take over the DNC, you have a private deal with the DNC, you have all of the superdelegates lined up, you have the Bernie campaign couldn't win for losing, people disenfranchised.

-So uh I I know I hear a lot of friends of mine on the left and and and people that work in democratic campaigns saying that I you know, saying well, this may be overstated and but the fact of the matter is she was the dance she was the head of the she was the head.
+So I know I hear a lot of friends of mine on the left and people that work in Democratic campaigns saying that, you know, saying, well, this may be overstated.

 I mean, she was the chairman of the Democratic National Committee for that period of time.